 - If you notice lumps in custard, strain it through a fine-mesh sieve or use an immersion blender.
 However, the blender may turn the custard into a liquid, so use it carefully.

-- If you notice lumps in Bavarian cream, try to pass it pass through a fine mesh sieve while it is not set yet.
-Then, it should fix the problem.
+- If you notice lumps in Bavarian cream, try passing it through a fine-mesh sieve while it is still not set.
+This should fix the problem.

 Recipe FAQ